-But after 70 years with the manic shopping tradition, counter movements celebrating the term “Green Friday” are slowly receiving deserved attention.
+But after 70 years with the manic shopping tradition, counter-movements celebrating the term “Green Friday” is slowly receiving deserved attention.
 Many brands are boycotting the marketing ploy and creating anti-events – such as the National Parks in America, offering free entrance, to get people away from their screens and spend time together, away from the shops.

 Kate Haines from UK green guide, Greenfinder, give her 5 tips on how you can make your black Friday Greener and also help you look ahead to Christmas and enjoy the season while cutting out waste and buying less!

 Buy preloved items such as antiques, good quality second-hand books, vintage clothing or jewellery for presents rather than brand spanking new things.
 Buying experiences such as theatre tokens, tickets to sporting events, a massage or beauty treatments instead of material gifts can help cut down on clutter, waste and packaging and also help support small local businesses and services.

 If you have to buy new, think clean, green and ethical.
 Here are some lovely green gift ideas for adults and for children’s eco-friendly presents think natural, handmade and chemical-free.
 For friends and family that are charity-minded, fundraising/donation type gifts are a relatively new concept but make the ideal ethical gift.

 I put together a hamper each year for parents and in-laws with local food and preserves from our local farmer’s market and farm shop.
 Buying your food shopping for the festive season and for Christmas dinner from farm shops/markets also cuts down on food miles.